mister-spock/option-monad/README.md

-# JavaScript "Option" type
+# JavaScript `Option` monad type

-This adds an Option type for JavaScript.
+This adds an Option monad type for JavaScript.

 The Option type is intended for cases where you sometimes might return a value (typically an object), and sometimes you might return no value (typically null) depending on arguments, or other runtime factors.